 - The most common reason fares don’t get found is not that they’re gone, but that they haven’t loaded yet.
-It can sometimes take 20 or 30 seconds for all prices to load (even on a big search engine like Kayak or Travelocity).
-I get told all the time that a fare isn’t there any more and when I go to check – it still is.
+It can sometimes take 30 to 60 seconds for all prices to load (even on a big search engine like Kayak or Travelocity, even on a computer.)
 If you don’t wait for the little status-bar thingy to fully load, the lowest prices won’t show.
 Here is a video example.

 - Your best search experience is on a computer.
 Searches on mobile phones can take even longer to load – which can be frustrating (but still worth it when you’re talking about getting the best 1% of deals on the internet).
 I highly recommend doing these searches from your computer.
 It’s infinitely easier than from a phone.